Universities

 The University of Copenhagen is the oldest and largest university in Denmark.
 Its medical faculty is internationally recognised for its research and excellent education.
 The medical degree programme is taught in Danish, with part of the Master's course taught in English.
 You will be in the same class for most of your training.
 This creates a good and close bond between the students.
 You will also have experienced tutors at your side, especially in the first few years, to help you get off to a good start.

 The capital of Denmark is a cultural centre with many sights that you can easily explore by bike.
-You shouldn't miss out on a visit to the colourful houses of the Nyhavn district or the royal Amalienborg Palace.
+You shouldn't miss out on a visit to the colourful houses in the Nyhavn district or the royal Amalienborg Palace.

 Aalborg University (University of Aalborg/ Aalborg Universitet)